dblock/code.dblock.org/_posts/2010/2010-06-18-code-coverage-with-emma.markdown

 _Instrument Files_

 I went the route of not changing my build tasks and instrumenting the .class files already built.
 Then I swap in those files with the instrumented ones.
-Note that Emma only generates .class files for instrumentable classes – those not containing debugging information, interface definitions and such aren’t included.
+Note that Emma only generates .class files for instrumentable classes – those not containing debugging information, interface definitions and such aren't included.

 {% highlight xml %}
 <target name="instrument">